-In this Kosmos podcast, Jeanne Hoffman interviews John Blundell, author of Ladies for Liberty: Women Who Made A Difference in American History.
+In this IHS Academic podcast, Jeanne Hoffman interviews John Blundell, author of Ladies for Liberty: Women Who Made A Difference in American History.
 Mr. Blundell is a visiting fellow at The Heritage Foundation, and Distinguished Senior Fellow at London’s Institute of Economic Affairs and is also an IHS board member.
 He explains how a British economist comes to write a book about American women, profiles some of his favorite stories, and details the lessons we can learn from these extraordinary American women.

 Jeanne Hoffman: Welcome to this Kosmos Online podcast.
 I’m Jeanne Hoffman.
 Today I’m joined by John Blundell, author of Ladies for Liberty: Women Who Made A Difference in American History.
 Mr. Blundell is a visiting fellow at The Heritage Foundation, and Distinguished Senior Fellow at London’s Institute of Economic Affairs and is also an IHS board member.
 Welcome, Mr. Blundell, and thanks for being on our podcast!

 John Blundell: Delighted to be here with you.

 JH.
 So how did a British economist come to write a book about American women’s history?